 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-At minimum, a bartender kit contains a cocktail shaker, a measuring “jigger” cup, ice tongs, a long bar spoon and a strainer.
-A more complete set also includes bottle stoppers, pourers, shot glasses, a garnish knife and a conical strainer.
+At a minimum, a bartender kit contains a cocktail shaker, a measuring “jigger” cup, ice tongs, a long bar spoon, and a strainer.
+More complete sets also include bottle stoppers, pourers, shot glasses, a garnish knife, and a conical strainer.
 Some sets are designed to be compact and portable, while others are meant to be displayed prominently.
 Professional mixologists often create their own customized bartender kits, while home bartenders tend toward pre-packaged starter kits.

-When shopping for a bartender kit, it is important to consider a number of factors.
+When shopping for a bartender kit, you will want to consider a number of factors.
 Some bartending sets sold for home use may not meet the standards of a commercial bar, while higher end sets marketed for professional mixologists may be too much for casual entertainers.
-Please consider our shortlist of quality bartender kits, and read our more detailed shopping guide for getting the most out of it.

 Almost every bartender kit on the market, from the most basic to the most comprehensive, uses stainless steel as its main metal component.
 Not only does stainless steel provide an attractive mirror sheen, it is also non-reactive to acidic ingredients, doesn’t retain scent/flavor, and is dishwasher-safe.